Eschatologue/CM_wiki/docs/class/wizard/war-mage.md

 *You have learned to weave your magic to fortify yourself against harm.*

-When you are hit by an attack or you fail a saving throw, you can use your **:rsc-r: Reaction**{ .rsc } to gain bonus to your AC or bonus to the saving throws equals to your Intelligence modifier, potentially turning the hit into a miss or a failure into a success.
+When you are hit by an attack or you fail a saving throw, you can use your **:rsc-r: Reaction**{.rsc} to gain bonus to your AC or bonus to the saving throws equals to your Intelligence modifier, potentially turning the hit into a miss or a failure into a success.
 The bonus lasts until the start of your next turn.

 When you use this feature, you can't cast spells other than cantrips until the end of your next turn.